subpic/ATQAM/README.md

 ## Paper submission

-We use the same formatting template as ACM Multimedia 2019 and seek original full 6-8 page paper submissions (not including references).
+Authors are invited to submit a full paper (two-column format, 6-8 pages, not including references) electronically according to the guidelines available on the conference website at [2020.acmmm.org](https://2020.acmmm.org/).
+We use the same formatting template as ACM Multimedia 2019.
 All contributions must be submitted through CMT using the following link: [cmt3.research.microsoft.com/ATQAM2020](https://cmt3.research.microsoft.com/ATQAM2020)

 Please find the <a href="assets/docs/ATQAM-CFP.pdf"><img src="assets/images/icons/paperclip.png" style="width:25px"/> call for papers here</a>.